kda2495/IPA_Downloader/README_EN.md

 • Enter the App ID
 • The script will ask for the number of versions you want to display
 • The script will show a list of available application versions (from newest to oldest)
-• To download, enter the versions' index numbers
+• To download, enter the versions' index numbers (multiple versions input is supported, eg: 1, 2, 3-5)

 **Important Note:**
 If an app is unavailable in your region, it will still appear if an update is available in the App Store, but attempting to update it directly will result in an error.